 - Due to what complications or at what point would you recommend a repeat Cesarean?

-- What requirements do you have to support a women in TOLAC different from those for women without a prior Cesarean?
+- What requirements do you have to support women in TOLAC different from those for women without a prior Cesarean?

-- What is your hospital/birth center policy surrounding VBAC?
+- What is your hospital or birth center policy surrounding VBAC?

-- What do you and your hospital/birth center do to avoid patients having an unnecessary repeat Cesarean?
+- What do you and your hospital or birth center do to avoid patients having an unnecessary repeat Cesarean?

 - Are there others in your group that might be at my birth if you are not available?
 How do they feel about TOLAC/VBAC?

-- What possible complications would risk me out of home/birth center birth?
+- What possible complications would risk me out of home or birth center birth?

-- At what point, during labor, would you want to transfer me to a hospital if it becomes necessary?
+- At what point, when I am laboring at home, would you want to transfer me to a hospital if it becomes necessary?